Dr. Satyaban Bishoyi Ratna

 Scientist-E, India Meteorological Department, MoES, Govt. of India

-Recently, in my current capacity at the India Meteorological Department, I started involving more with operational climate predictions and services - this includes seasonal climate forecasts over India, preparing ENSO/IOD forecast bulletins, climate monitoring and analysis over India, drafting climate summary of India, and teaching climate sciences to meteorological personals at the Meteorological Training Institute, Pune (A WMO Regional Training Centre).
-Also, as a member of the WMO Regional Climate Centre (RCC Pune), I contribute organising South Asian Climate Outlook Forum (SASCOF) and Climate Services User Forum (CSUF) in collaboration international organisations and National Meteorological and Hydrological Services (NMHSs) of South Asia.
+Recently, in his current capacity at the India Meteorological Department, he has become more involved with operational climate predictions and services - this includes seasonal climate forecasts over India, monthly ENSO/IOD forecast bulletins, and teaching climate sciences to meteorological personals at the Meteorological Training Institute, Pune (A WMO Regional Training Centre).
+Also, as a member of the WMO Regional Climate Centre (RCC Pune), he contribute organising South Asian Climate Outlook Forum (SASCOF) and Climate Services User Forum (CSUF) in collaboration international organisations and National Meteorological and Hydrological Services (NMHSs) of South Asia.

 Using the menu buttons at the top, you can view information about my latest activities, publications, academic tasks, etc.